MLB prepared to voluntarily recognize minor league union

 “We, I believe, notified the MLBPA today that we’re prepared to execute an agreement on voluntary recognition.
 I think they’re working on the lanaguage as we speak,” baseball Commssioner Rob Manfred said during a news conference to announce on-field rules changes for next season.

-Both sides were exchanging language Friday.
+Both sides were exchanging language Friday for a proposed card-check agreement.
 Players with Dominican Summer League contracts will not be included in the bargaining unit.

 Major leaguers negotiated their first collective bargaining agreement in 1968.
 They have had nine work stoppages during a period of gains that saw the big league average salary rise from $19,000 in 1967 to over $4 million this year.
 Players on 40-man rosters on option to the minor leagues have been represented by the union since 1981.